JacquesBonet/gpschallenge/README.md

 DISPLAY RESULTS
 ___________________________________________________________________

-To display the result, enter the url <your host>/gpschallenge
+To display the result, enter the url where is located the index.html file.

 CUSTOMIZATION